Back to Blog

 What Perplexity actually is in 2026

-The free tier remains a straightforward AI-powered search with real-time web citations.
+The free tier remains a straightforward AI-powered search product with basic searches and a very limited amount of Pro Search.
 Useful, but not transformative on its own.

 Research questions that need synthesis